What is vitamin D?

 Vitamin D has traditionally been associated with bone development.
 It helps the body absorb calcium and phosphorous in the gut, which are both needed to build and maintain strong, healthy bones, and teeth.
 It is also responsible for preventing bones from being broken down by the body.

 However, vitamin D also appears to work as a building block involved in repair and maintenance of the body.
 Vitamin D receptors have been found in many different types of tissues in the body, leading scientists to believe that it plays a much bigger role in the health of the body [ii].
 Vitamin D research continues to bring more light to this subject!

-While there may be a bit of a controversy about whether vitamin D is actually a ‘vitamin’, there is no doubt that it is important for our health.
-Health authoritiesconsider vitamin D to be essential to maintaining general health and supporting normal growth of bones and teeth.
+While there may be a bit of a controversy about whether vitamin D is actually a ‘vitamin’, there is no doubt that vitamin D is important for our health.
+Health authorities consider vitamin D to be essential to maintaining general health and supporting normal growth of bones and teeth.
 This is why many healthcare practitioners discuss vitamin D intake with their patients and often recommend a vitamin D supplement like Ddrops.

 Updates and edits by Carrie Noriega, MD, FACOG.

 Vieth.
 Why “vitamin D” is not a hormone, and not a synonym for 1,25-dihydroxy-vitamin D, it analogs or deltanoids .
 J Steriod Biochem & Mol Bio 2004; 89-90: 571-573. https://www.ncbi.nlm.nih.gov/pubmed/15225841